JB-SelfCompany/Tyr/README.md

 Tyr runs a complete email server right on your Android device, using the Yggdrasil network for transport.
 The [Yggmail](https://github.com/JB-SelfCompany/yggmail-android) mail server (built in Go) is embedded as a library inside the app and runs as a foreground service.

 On top of Yggdrasil, it provides standard SMTP and IMAP protocols on localhost (127.0.0.1:1025 and 127.0.0.1:1143).
-Any email client can connect to these ports - but we recommend DeltaChat for the best P2P messaging experience.
+Any email client can connect to these ports - but we recommend DeltaChat or ArcaneChat for the best P2P messaging experience.

 Every Tyr installation generates unique Ed25519 cryptographic keys.
 Your mail address is derived from your public key, making it: `<64-hex-characters>@yggmail`.
 This means your identity is cryptographically verifiable and cannot be spoofed.

-### DeltaChat Integration
+### DeltaChat/ArcaneChat Integration

-DeltaChat is the perfect companion for Tyr.
-It's a messenger that uses email protocols but provides a modern chat interface.
-When you configure DeltaChat to use Tyr's local server:
+DeltaChat and ArcaneChat are perfect companions for Tyr.
+These are messengers that use email protocols but provide modern chat interfaces.
+When you configure DeltaChat/ArcaneChat to use Tyr's local server:

-1. DeltaChat sends messages via SMTP to Tyr
+1. DeltaChat/ArcaneChat sends messages via SMTP to Tyr
 2. Tyr wraps them in Yggmail protocol and sends through Yggdrasil
 3. The recipient's Tyr receives the message via Yggdrasil
-4. Their DeltaChat fetches it via IMAP from their local Tyr
+4. Their DeltaChat/ArcaneChat fetches it via IMAP from their local Tyr
 5. All this happens peer-to-peer, with no central servers

-## Setting up DeltaChat with Tyr
+## Setting up DeltaChat/ArcaneChat with Tyr

+### Option 1: Automatic Setup (Recommended)

 1. Install Tyr and complete the onboarding (set password, configure peers)
 2. Start the Yggmail service in Tyr
+3. Install DeltaChat or ArcaneChat from F-Droid or Google Play
+4. In Tyr's main screen, tap **"Setup DeltaChat/ArcaneChat"**
+5. Tyr will automatically open DeltaChat/ArcaneChat with pre-configured settings
+6. Complete the setup and start chatting!

+### Option 2: Manual Setup

+If automatic setup doesn't work:

+1. Install Tyr and complete the onboarding (set password, configure peers)
+2. Start the Yggmail service in Tyr
 3. Copy your mail address from the main screen (looks like `abc123...@yggmail`)
-4. Install DeltaChat from F-Droid or Google Play
+4. Install DeltaChat or ArcaneChat from F-Droid or Google Play
-5. In DeltaChat, choose "Advanced Setup"
+5. In DeltaChat/ArcaneChat, tap **"Create a new profile"**
+6. Enter a name and optionally select an avatar
+7. Tap **"Use a different server"** (below the login fields)
-6. Enter your Yggmail address and password
+8. Enter your Yggmail address and the password you set in Tyr
-7. Configure servers manually:
-   - **IMAP**: Server `127.0.0.1`, Port `1143`, Security: `None`
-   - **SMTP**: Server `127.0.0.1`, Port `1025`, Security: `None`
-8. Complete setup and start chatting!
+9. Tap "✓" in the top right corner to complete setup

-**Important**: Tyr must be running for DeltaChat to send and receive messages.
+**Important**: Tyr must be running for DeltaChat/ArcaneChat to send and receive messages.
 Enable auto-start in Tyr settings for seamless experience.

 ## Building from source